- Retina Research Foundation

 Abnormal formation of new blood vessels is the fundamental cause of catastrophic vision loss during ocular neovascularization, stressing the urgent need for new treatments.
 Current therapies aim to destroy aberrant vascularization by neutralizing Vascular Endothelial Growth Factor-A (VEGF).
 Yet, these approaches do not address the causes that underlie vascular pathology, such as hypoxia and inflammation.
 We therefore aim to identify VEGF-independent signaling pathways, that could promote vascular repair and regeneration of the diseased eye.
 One pathway that holds promise is Transforming Growth Factor (TGF) β and its receptor (R) 1 (TGFBR1), which are specifically required during developmental vascular growth in the neuroretina.
 Dr. Zarkada hypothesizes that activation of TGFβ/TGFBR1 signaling could force sprouting endothelial cells to acquire the abilities to form a leak-proof and properly patterned vasculature in the neuroretina.
 She will therefore generate a new genetic mouse model to test this hypothesis during developmental retinal vascularization.

-In Aim 2 – To perform in vivo validation of endothelial-specific overexpression of TGFBR1 and analyze the effects of increased TGFβ/TGFBR1 signaling during developmental retinal angiogenesis.
+Specific Aims: Aim 1 the team will perform in vivo validation of endothelial-specific overexpression of TGFBR1 and analyze the effects of increased TGFβ/TGFBR1 signaling during developmental retinal angiogenesis.
+In Aim 2, the team will subject TGFBR1 gain of function mice to a preclinical model or retinopathy or prematurity (oxygen-induced retinopathy; OIR) and assess the therapeutic potential of TGFβ/TGFBR1 activation in retinopathy.